visol/ext-wise_error_page/README.md

 }
 ```

-If you have made a symlink, you should point to the original script
+If you have made a symlink, you should point to the symlink.

 ```
 location ~ \.(png|jpg|jpeg|gif|css|js|svg|webp|pdf|doc|docx)$ {